pentagram-lang/pentagram-ideas/plans/continuation-marks.md

 ## Uses

-There are a number of things in Tacit that need implicit tracking at the coroutine stack level:
+There are a number of things in Tacit that need implicit tracking at the task stack level:

 - error handlers
 - cleanup handlers